Speech and Debate

 Finally, we participate in individual events.
 McKendree has had a number of students qualify for the American Forensic Association National Individual Events Tournament, including a student who took 6th place in communication analysis in 2008.
 Individual events includes interpretation, limited preparation, and public speaking events, similar to the schedule of events on the high school level.
 Interpretation events include prose, poetry, drama, duo, and programmed oral interpretation.
 Limited preparation events include extemporaneous and impromptu speaking.
 Public speaking events include persuasion, informative, communication analysis, and after dinner speaking.
 For more information about parliamentary debate, Lincoln-Douglas debate, or individual events, check out our links page.

-Between practices, team meetings, and tournaments (which typically start on Friday and end on Sunday), the debate and individual events team does require a significant investment of time from its members.
+Between practices, team meetings, and tournaments (which typically start on Friday and end on Sunday), the speech and debate team does require a significant investment of time from its members.
 However, the rewards of participation more than make up for the time invested.
 In addition to traveling around the country, team members gain invaluable skills, including critical reasoning, organization, and public speaking that are valued in virtually any profession.
 Like members of athletic teams, you also have the honor of representing McKendree.
 But, perhaps most importantly, team members have a great deal of fun.